DEPA: Self-Supervised Audio Embedding for Depression Detection: Results

-\textit{\textbf{Feature Comparison}} Even though a multitude of features is compared against (MFCC, LMS, LLD, CVP, STFT), no clear trend can be established between feature and final performance.
-Regarding our BLSTM approach, STFT features underperform against LMS and HCVP features.
-This is likely due to the increased amount of parameters needed to be estimated by the BLSTM model and the limited available training data.
-It can thus be seen that one can combat this problem by either reducing the feature size (e.g., utilize LMS, MFCC features) or reduce the number of samples per speaker (e.g., utilize the response averaged HCVP features).
+\paragraph*{Feature Comparison} Even though a multitude of features are compared (MFCC, LMS, LLD, CVP, STFT), no clear trend can be established between feature and final performance.
+Regarding our BLSTM approach, STFT features consistently underperform against LMS and HCVP features in terms of MAE.
+This is likely due to the increased amount of parameters needed to be estimated by the BLSTM model (input layer increases from 128 to 512) in conjunction with the limited available training data.
+This can partially be improved by either reducing the feature size (e.g., utilize LMS, MFCC features) or the number of samples per speaker (e.g., use the response averaged HCVP features).
+By contrast, when experimented with DEPA features, extracting DEPA from STFT features constantly outperforms DEPA from LMS features.

-\textbf{\textit{DEPA}} pretraining can be seen to enhance performance for LMS and especially STFT features (0.75 F1, 5.01 MAE).
+\paragraph*{Pretraining Datasets Comparison} DEPA pretraining on the same DAIC dataset can be seen to enhance performance for LMS (F1 0.61 $\rightarrow$ 0.68) and especially STFT features (F1 0.64 $\rightarrow$ 0.90).
 This, in turn, reinforces our initial assumption that response-level features are much more useful for depression detection.
-Pretraining on both out-domain datasets, SWB and AD outperform the in-domain DAIC in terms of binary classification (SWB and AD) as well as regression (SWB).
-Further, pretraining on SWB resulted in the lowest regression error rates in terms of MAE and RMSE.
-However, even though binary classification performance improves by pretraining on the AD dataset, regression lacks behind DAIC pretraining.
-When pretraining on LMS features on datasets other than DAIC, performance seems to stagnate.
-However, extracting DEPA from STFT features generally outperform DEPA from LMS features for all experiments.
-This is likely due to the embedding loss $\mathcal{L}_{embed}$ being more difficult for large dimensional features, thus aiding the model at learning.
+Pretraining on large datasets (MDD, SWB, and AD) outperformed DAIC in terms of binary classification as well as regression.
+Further, pretraining on AD resulted in the best performance in terms of all metrics.
+Larger datasets (DAIC \textless SWB \textless MDD = AD) for DEPA pretraining generally improve performance for STFT features.